guiglass/LUXOR/index.md

 Creators are encouraged to join the [APS Discord](https://discord.com/invite/ErZcKaQ) - For tech support, latest updates, tips, ideas, showcases and sharing/viewing community content or speaking with developers.

-In this documentation I will try to go over some of the features and techniques for using APS Luxor as a tool for creating motion capture recordings and exporting to Blender, and for live productions such as live streaming, giving presentations or for VTuber community.
+In this documentation I will try to go over some of the features and techniques for using APS Luxor as a tool for creating motion capture recordings and exporting to Blender, as well as using it for live productions such as live avatar streaming, presentations and VTuber community.

 - Questions and Answers
 - [Minimum requirements](https://github.com/guiglass/LUXOR/blob/gh-pages/requirements.md)